joschu/planning_benchmark/README.md

 Provided suite files are

-    - problem_sets/suite_rightarm.yaml (arm planning problems for trajopt, OMPL, and CHOMP)
+- `problem_sets/suite_rightarm.yaml`: arm planning problems for trajopt, OMPL, and CHOMP
-    - problem_sets/suite_fullbody.yaml (full-body planning problems for trajopt and OMPL)
+- `problem_sets/suite_fullbody.yaml`: full-body planning problems for trajopt and OMPL

 To analyze results of a suite run: